Margaret Fairchild: Bennett and Gloucester Crescent

 She was to stay until her death 15 years later.
 In her van Fairchild would write political pamphlets for her right-wing Fidelis party with titles such as "True View: Mattering Things" that Bennett would type up for her and have copied in a local printers; however, he was concerned that the workers would believe that the extreme views expressed in the pamphlets were his own.
 Her political aspirations caused her to ask Bennett, "When I'm elected do you think I shall have to live in Downing Street or could I run things from the van?"

 Periodically, local nuns would bring Fairchild food to supplement what she had bought with her Social Security payments, though she had neither any means of cooking in the van nor a toilet.
 Bennett ran an electric cable from his house to the van so that Fairchild could run a heater and a television.
 He was only to discover her true identity from her brother after her death.

 The 'genteel vagrant' Margaret Fairchild died in her van on the driveway at 23 Gloucester Crescent in Camden in 1989 aged 78.
 After a funeral service in the Catholic church of Our Lady of Hal in Camden Town she was buried in an unmarked grave in St Pancras and Islington Cemetery.

 Fairchild's collection of self-penned political pamphlets, hand-written notes and shopping lists are in the Alan Bennett Archive at the Bodleian Library at the University of Oxford.

 The Lady in the Van

-Bennett wrote The Lady in the Van based on his experiences with the eccentric woman.
-Fairchild/Shepherd's story was first published in 1989 as an essay in the London Review of Books.
+Bennett wrote The Lady in the Van based on his experiences with Margaret Fairchild.
+The story was first published in 1989 as an essay in the London Review of Books.
 In 1990 Bennett published it in book form.
 In 1999 he adapted it into a stage play at the Queen's Theatre in London which starred Maggie Smith, who received a Best Actress nomination at the 2000 Olivier Awards and which was directed by Nicholas Hytner.
 The stage play includes two characters named Alan Bennett.
-On 21 February 2009 it was broadcast as a radio play on BBC Radio 4, with Maggie Smith reprising her role and Alan Bennett playing himself.
-He adapted the story again for the 2015 film The Lady in the Van, with Maggie Smith again reprising her role, and Nicholas Hytner again directing.
+On 21 February 2009 it was broadcast as a radio play on BBC Radio 4, with Smith reprising her role and Bennett playing himself.
+He adapted the story again for the 2015 film The Lady in the Van, with Smith again reprising her role, and Hytner again directing.